devopology/metrics-exposition-plugin/README.md

 __PRs__

 - fork the repository
-- create a branch (or work off of your `develop` branch)
+- create a branch off of the `development` branch
 - make your changes, test, etc.
 - squash your commits
-- create a PR targeting the upstream `develop` branch
+- create a PR targeting the upstream `development` branch

 ## Releases